All Products

 Compatibility with Apache RocketMQ Admin tools

-ApsaraMQ for RocketMQ does not support using the Apache RocketMQ Admin API or command-line interface (CLI) to manage instances, topics, or group resources.
+ApsaraMQ for RocketMQ does not support using the Apache RocketMQ Admin API or command-line interface (CLI) to manage instances, topics, and groups.

-To manage resources using an API, use the OpenAPI provided by Alibaba Cloud.
+To manage resources using APIs, use the OpenAPI provided by Alibaba Cloud.
 The Alibaba Cloud OpenAPI supports multi-language SDKs and CLI commands.

 Apache RocketMQ Request-Reply messages